-Plan's data driven approach to improving data quality attributes for the driver and vehicle datasets by establishing a process for gathering data, analyzing the data, and monitoring results regularly.
-Tallahassee Community College TRCC Support \$67,000 Support for the TRCC and FDOT Safety Office.
+Tallahassee Community College TRCC Support \$65,000 Support for the TRCC and FDOT Safety Office.
 The Florida TRCC was formed to bring together representatives from the agencies responsible for databases and representatives of the groups which must report data to the state and federal level.
 The TRCC provides a statewide forum to facilitate the planning, coordination, and implementation of projects to improve the State's traffic records systems.
 Due to the diversity of Florida's reporting systems, the FDOT State Safety Office has a need to continue to provide staff support to the TRCC.
 This project will fund a contractor to provide assistance needed to coordinate committee efforts to develop and update the strategic plan, facilitate committee meetings and develop and host the TRCC website.
-Meeting facilitation and summary provided for December 2022 meeting; February 2023 meeting; and June 2023 meeting.
+Meeting facilitation and summary provided for December 2023 meeting; March 2024 meeting; and June 2024 meeting.
 Website updates for Quarter 1, Quarter 2, and Quarter 3 completed.
-University of Florida/Signal Four Analytics Geolocation-Based Crash Diagramming and FDOT Crash Mapping to Improve Crash Location Timeliness and Quality \$686,000 Improve the Accessibility, Accuracy, Completeness, Integration, Timeliness, Uniformity of the Crash and Citation/Adjudication data systems.
+University of Florida/Signal Four Analytics Geolocation-Based Crash Diagramming and FDOT Crash Mapping to Improve Crash Location Timeliness and Quality \$882,000 Improve the Accessibility, Accuracy, Completeness, Integration, Timeliness, Uniformity of the Crash and Citation/Adjudication data systems.
 The FDOT current crash location system has several limitations that is preventing FDOT staff to map crashes in a timely fashion.
-This system is out of date, slow, requires extensive training, and can only handle on-system crashes, i.e. crashes only on state-maintained roads.
+This system is out of date, slow, requires extensive training, and can only handle onsystem crashes, i.e. crashes only on statemaintained roads.
 FDOT uses a second system to locate off-road system crashes which operates differently from the onsystem and as such requires different training and different data management practices.
-Due to these challenges and the sheer amount of crashes in the state (over 700,000 annually) FDOT experiences delays in providing timely geolocated crashes to Florida traffic improvement stakeholders.
-Of those 700,000 crash reports submitted by law enforcement agencies, 300,000 crash reports include a crash diagram based on Florida's crash data requirements and federal recommendations provided in the Model Minimum Uniform Crash Criteria Guidelines.
-This crash diagram is also necessary for the FDOT staff to accurately locate crashes.
-At this time, many Florida law enforcement agencies do not have a diagramming tool and could use a geolocation tool which would eliminate the discrepancies between the crash address information and the depiction of the same location on the crash diagram.
-Currently, S4 Analytics provides the automated geolocation of crashes but only for a portion of the crashes.
-The rest of the crashes are Crash Diagramming: Ensure consistency between crash location and crash diagram.
+Due to these challenges and the sheer number of crashes in the state (over Crash Diagramming: Ensure consistency between crash location and crash diagram.
 Features Completed: Diagram linked to geolocation and is pre-constructed.
 Vehicle path interactive, Prior/Post Positions.
 Vehicle/Participant Symbology and Movement of Vehicles.
 Reference Map, Map Transparency, Basemaps.
 Save, load and edit the diagram.
 Image Cropping.
-Allow diagram to reposition crash location Finalized specifications for vendors - vendors may now start implementation approximately located and not verified by a person.
-This creates challenges regarding the reliability of data analysis due to the discrepancy between FDOT and S4's location processes.
-This project with the UF will reduce these 3 systems to a single unified geolocation system for the State of Florida, by enhancing the S4 Geolocation tool to provide a verified crash location not only for FDOT analysts but Florida's traffic improvement stakeholders.
-This project will also develop a web based diagram tool to work in compatibility with S4's Geolocation tool to improve location accuracy, reduce the time for an officer to complete the crash diagram in the field thus improving timeliness of the data, and aims to increase the utilization of the crash data.
+Allow diagram to reposition crash location.
+Finalized specifications for vendors - vendors may now start implementation.